BarkleyREI/brei-sass-boilerplate/icons/README.md

 7. Uncomment the line in main.scss to refer to _style.scss in the icons folder.

+8. Copy the symbol definitions into place.

-8. Copy the contents of symboldefs.svg into /src/static/app/assemble/includes/_svg.hbs
+    - For a Modern Project, copy the contents of symboldefs.svg into /src/static/app/assemble/includes/_svg.hbs
+    - For a Pattern Library, copy the contents of symboldefs.svg into /src/static/components/01-elements/03-imagery/_svg.hbs

 ## Using Icons